Canonical fermion determinants in lattice QCD - Numerical evaluation and properties

 The complex center sectors, on the other hand, are characterized by $\theta_P \simeq \pm 2\pi/3$.
 As discussed in the last paragraph, these phases can also be obtained from the real sector by a center rotation with $z = \exp(\pm i 2\pi/3)$.
 Inserting these values of $z$ into (\ref{fugexppol}) leads to relative complex phases in the fugacity expansion and thus to cancellations.
 Consequently one expects that the values of the grand canonical determinant are smaller for the complex Polyakov loop sectors.

 In order to study this effect we analyzed the expectation value of the modulus of the grand canonical determinant, $\langle | \det[D(\mu)] | \rangle_G$, again dividing the gauge configurations into the three center sectors. $\langle .. \rangle_G$ denotes the expectation value of pure gauge theory.
 Table \ref{gcdet_ploopsector} shows the corresponding results for $T = 1.43 \, T_c$.
 It is obvious from the table, that for the complex center sectors the average size of the grand canonical determinant is several orders of magnitude smaller than for the real center sector.
 Thus the latter sector receives a much larger weight in the path integral and thus is selected by the system in the high temperature phase.
+In other words, in full QCD the pure gauge configurations are weighted with the determinants and thus the $\theta_P = \pm 2\pi/3$ sectors are suppressed.
 When analyzing $\langle | \det[D(\mu)] | \rangle_G$ at low temperature, we found essentially no discrepancy between the three center sectors.
 We conclude that in the high temperature phase the selection of the real center sector in the dynamical case can be understood as a consequence of the center symmetry properties of the canonical determinants.